 NOT REAL NEWS: A look at what didn't happen this week

 A roundup of some of the most popular, but completely untrue, headlines of the week.
 None of these stories are legit, even though they were shared widely on social media.
-AP checked these out; here are the real facts:
+The Associated Press checked these out; here are the real facts: